Though Wordgathering is

 Emphasis is placed on work that focuses on disability and pushes some limits.
 Submissions of art, photography,

 and music should be accompanied by a proposed text.
-Prospective contributors might want to pay special attention
+Prospective contributers might want to pay special attention

 to the work of painter Nancy Rourke.
 Submissions of artwork should be made to work as jpg files and music as audio files, preferably mp3.